Supreme-Zarck/Senior_ENS/README.md

 ## How to Use This Repository

 Feel free to browse and access the materials you need.
-If you want to contribute or organize materials in a specific way, please discuss with the repository owners (Supreme-Zarck / ) to maintain consistency.
+If you want to contribute or organize materials in a specific way, please discuss with the repository owners ( [Supreme-Zarck](https://github.com/Supreme-Zarck) / [AizenTa](https://github.com/AizenTa) / [MEDELOUARDI](https://github.com/MEDELOUARDI) ) to maintain consistency.

 ## Collaboration and Contributions